 No matter what your problem is, the solution is the same.
 This is because all of your problems have the same thing in common: YOU.
 If any part of your life is in shambles, the first place to look for the source is in the mirror.

-Once you are staring the problem in the face and you admit that he is the source of your woes, then you have to get that bastard under control.
+Once you are staring the problem in the face and you admit that you are the source of your woes, then you have to get yourself under control.

-Show me a victim and I’ll show you someone who has relinquished self-control to abdicate personal responsibility.
-Self-control means responsibility for everything in your life.
+Show me a victim and I will show you someone who has relinquished self-control in attempt to abdicate their personal responsibility.— Ed Latimore (@EdLatimore) May 31, 2016

 When bad things happen in the lives of most people, their first question is “How did this happen”?
 It doesn’t matter how it happened because rarely does the answer to that question give you any meaningful insight.
 A far better question to ask is “How did I let this happen”?

-This is the only question that will produce an answer that will allow you improve and learn from your calamity.
-Evaluating things this way positions your mind to look for solutions to a problem that YOU can actually implement.
+This is the only question that will allow you improve and learn from your calamity.
+Evaluating things this way positions your mind to look for solutions that YOU can actually implement.
 Any other method of inquiry removes your personal responsibility and allows you become a victim.

 The mere act of seeing the world through the lens of personal responsibility allows you to make connections between everything in your life.
 It allows you see that you are exactly where you are supposed to be and getting exactly what you deserve because you created this life through your choices—or lack thereof.

 We live in a wonderful era of humanity where a large percentage of the adult population has complete autonomy over their lives and thus their decisions.
 Use this power wisely or the world will have no sympathy for you.